hongchangwu/coursera-spark-notes/Week03.md

    val tunedPartitioner = new RangePartitioner(8, pairs)
    val partitioned = paris.partitionBy(tunedPartitioner).persist()
    ```

+   Notice the `persist` call.
+This is to prevent data being shuffled across
+   the network over and again.
 2. Using transformations that returns RDDs with specific partitions.